Coconut Milk Coffee Ice Cream Recipe

 Here is a recipe for coconut milk coffee ice cream.
 I find that espresso’s intense flavor is best, but you could also make about 2oz of concentrated drip coffee or use instant granules.
-Adding a sweetener that is in syrup form will help this to not freeze up quite so hard in the freezer the next day.
+Adding a sweetener in syrup form will help this not freeze up quite so hard in the freezer the next day.
 This recipe makes ~4 half-cup servings.

 Use espresso or concentrated drip coffee for the ice cream.